Residual intersections and modules with Cohen-Macaulay Rees algebra: Introduction

 \cref{SectionCMness} is dedicated to the Cohen-Macaulay property of Rees algebras of modules.
 Our second main result, \cref{GenGNN}, shows that (under mild assumptions) the Rees algebra of $E$ is Cohen-Macaulay if the depths of finitely many powers of $E$ are sufficiently high, recovering \cref{JUGNN} in the case when $E=I$ is an ideal.
 The theorem is proved by showing that $E$ is of linear type up to a certain codimension using \cref{myLinType}, and allows us to identify several examples of modules with Cohen-Macaulay Rees algebra.
 A similar approach to the problem had previously appeared in work of Lin \cite{Lin}, for more restrictive classes of modules.
 Our methods allow us to recover all of Lin's main results, with proofs that are logically independent of her work.
 In particular, Lin's \cite[3.4]{Lin} is a special case of \cref{GenGNN} for modules with maximal reduction number (see \cref{Lin3.4}).
 Moreover, \cref{thmIdealModules} for ideal modules is a minor variation of \cite[4.3]{Lin}, and \cref{herLinType} improves another of Lin's results \cite[3.1]{Lin} regarding modules of linear type.

-Finally, when $(R, \mathfrak{m})$ is local \cref{GenGNN} and \cref{thmIdealModules} allow us to provide sufficient conditions for the \emph{special fiber ring} $\,\mathcal{F}(E) \coloneq \mathcal{R}(E) \otimes_R R/\mathfrak{m}\,$ of a module $E$ to be Cohen-Macaulay, recovering previous work of Corso, Ghezzi, Polini and Ulrich \cite{CGPU} and of Monta\~no \cite{Jonathan} for the special fiber ring of an ideal.
+Finally, when $(R, \mathfrak{m})$ is local \cref{GenGNN} and \cref{thmIdealModules} allow us to provide sufficient conditions for the \emph{special fiber ring} $\,\mathcal{F}(E) \coloneq \mathcal{R}(E) \otimes_R R/\mathfrak{m}\,$ of a module $E$ to be Cohen-Macaulay, recovering previous work of Corso, Ghezzi, Polini and Ulrich \cite{CGPU}.
 These results are obtained by establishing a general technique to study the Cohen-Macaulay property of the special fiber ring of a module, and will be included in a separate article \cite{myFiberCone} (see also the author's thesis \cite{myThesis}).